Aaron1360/Dynamic-data-structures-in-C/README.md

 -------------------------------
 1.-array_of_linked_list1.c: Array of linked lists with the same lenght.
 -------------------------------
-2.array_of_linked_list2.c: Multiple arrays of linked lists with different lenghts to simulate the concept of an agenda with
-                           different tasks for each day.
+2.array_of_linked_list2.c: Multiple arrays of linked lists with different lenghts to simulate the concept of an agenda with different tasks for each day.
 -------------------------------
-3. binary_tree.c: Binary tree with different functions to enter, order, search and delete nodes.
+3.-binary_tree.c: Binary tree with different functions to enter, order, search and delete nodes.
 -------------------------------
 4.-dynamic_array.c: Create an array using dynamic memory allocation.
 -------------------------------